 Does value investing in India works?

-Value investing works on the same concept.
-Here, you buy terrific stocks at a price below their intrinsic value (i.e. discount price) and hold it till they reach their true value.
+Value investing works on the same concept everywhere.
+Here, you buy superb stocks at a price below their intrinsic value (i.e. discount price) and hold it till they reach their true value.

 - The Intelligent Investor by Benjamin Graham